Exploiting segmentation labels and representation learning to forecast therapy response of PDAC patients: Methods

 \subsection{Classification}

-Our overall goal is to train a classification network acting as the baseline of our approach.
-For this, we train a $3$-D CNN to predict the treatment response label of the scan.
-We then evaluate the effect of the subsequent components in our integrated model cascade on the classification performance.
+Our overall goal is to train a network that predicts the treatment response in form of a RECIST label classification.
+Acting as the baseline of our work, we train a voxel-based $3$-D ResNet50 CNN to predict the treatment response label of the scan.
+We then evaluate the effect of the subsequent components in our integrated model cascade on the classification performance, as discussed in Section \ref{sec:exp}.